rasmushansen/sovereign-university-data-test/courses/ln201/en.md

 ![bitcoin, addresses, utxo and transactions](https://youtu.be/cadCJ2V7zTg)

 In this second chapter, we take the time to study how Bitcoin transactions actually work, which will be very useful for understanding Lightning.
-We also briefly discuss the concept of multi-signature addresses, which is crucial for understanding the next chapter on opening channels on the Lightning Network.
+We also briefly discuss the concept of multi-signature addresses, which is crucial for understanding the next chapter on opening channels on Lightning Network.

 - Private key > Public key > Address: During a transaction, Alice sends money to Bob.
 The latter provides an address given by his public key.
 Alice, who herself received the money on an address via her public key, now uses her private key to sign the transaction and thus unlock the bitcoins from the address.
 - In a Bitcoin transaction, all bitcoins must move.
 Named UTXO (Unspend Transaction Output), the bits of bitcoin will all leave only to return to the owner afterwards.